inovex/elements/packages/elements/src/components/ino-fab/readme.md

 ## Additional Hints

-**Content**: Provide the text of a fab in ino-label and an icon in `ino-icon`.
+**Content**: Use the `ino-label` attribute to set the text of a fab.
+To add an icon, use the `ino-icon` attribute.

-**Styling**: The fab can be styled in different ways with the attribute `ino-color-scheme`.
-See the attribute documentation below for more informations.
+**Styling**: The fab can be styled in many different ways using the `ino-color-scheme` attribute.
+See the attribute documentation below for additional information.

 ## Demo